raeleus/skin-composer/README.md

 *Added a pseudo preview for custom classes.
 Drawables, fonts, colors, etc. are laid out one after the other.
 *Solved dialog file filter issue on OSX affecting Open and Import.
+*Can import existing VisUI skins without crashing.
+*Sort selection is persistent in Drawables dialog.
-*Various bug fixes in relation to custom classes.
+*Various bug fixes.

 ### Contact ###